 Many of the specimens were collected from around the world from the early nineteenth century onwards, but particularly from important Scottish Palaeozoic localities.
 Many of the specimens are historically important and were collected by early pioneers of Scottish Palaeontology such as Hugh Miller and Charles Peach.
 The collections continue to be studied by the Palaeobiology team and visiting researchers.
 They are also being enhanced by field collection, as well as acquisitions from private collectors, to fuel further research or for exhibition purposes.

 Scotland’s Palaeozoic rocks represent important windows through which crucial stages in the early evolution of life on Earth can be viewed.
 In particular, our collections are renowned worldwide for specimens of eurypterids and plants, and our fossil fish and early tetrapod collections are among the largest and most diverse in the world.
-A recent acquisition of fossil vertebrates, invertebrates and plants is currently helping to answer long-standing questions about the early evolution of terrestrial animals during ‘Romer’s Gap’, a time during the earliest Carboniferous (360-345 million years ago) when very little is known about life on land.
-This is part of a major collaborative research programme with five partner organizations: TWeed (Tetrapod World: early evolution and diversity) paleobiology research project.
+Early Carboniferous (360-345 million year old) fossils are helping to answer long-standing questions about the early evolution of terrestrial animals during a time when little is known about life on land.
+This study contributed to a major collaborative research project: TWeed (Tetrapod World: early evolution and diversity) paleobiology research project.

 Specific responsibility: Curation and development of the fossil collections.

 Research interest/expertise: Fossil arthropods, particularly the taxonomy, biodiversity and palaeoecology of insects.

 You can find out more about Dr Andrew Ross here.

 Specific responsibility: Curation of fossil vertebrate collections, especially Palaeozoic fish and early tetrapods.